|Mrs S Noble||Head of Music

 Students have the opportunity to take individual instrumental lessons provided at the most competitive prices in Lincolnshire!
 Tuition is currently offered for: Voice, violin, cello, flute, clarinet, saxophone, piano, trumpet, trombone, drum kit, guitar and bass guitar.
 All students learning an instrument will have the opportunity to take ABRSM, LCM, Rockschool or Trinity examinations.
 These opportunities are available to all students regardless of their financial situation.

 Students are encouraged to develop their individual interests and skills beyond the classroom.
-A wide range of activities are offered during lunch times and after school including Music Theory Club, LCA Singers, Guitar Club, Rock Band, Samba Band and Wind Band.
+A wide range of activities are offered during lunch times and after school including Music Theory Club, LCA Singers, Guitar Club, Rock Band and Wind Band.

 There are numerous concerts and productions throughout the school year for students to be involved in.
 Each year, the department produces a Christmas concert in December and a Spring concert in March and members of LCA Singers often compete in the annual Lincoln Music and Drama Festival.
 In May, students have the opportunity to take part in the Music Showcase- the Academy’s annual singing competition and the Music department also supports the Academy’s productions which are staged annually, performing favourites such as The Fiddler on the Roof, The Sound of Music, Little Shop of Horrors and The Wizard of Oz.